 - It protects your skin from the material used to create the cast.

-Next, comes the casting material, which is similar to those used by medical doctors to treat broken arms and legs.
-It isn’t as heavy or as thick as that material because that much weight on your face could cause some serious problems with your neck and nose.
+Next comes the casting material, similar to those medical doctors use to treat broken arms and legs.
+It isn’t as heavy or thick as that material because that much weight on your face could cause serious neck and nose problems.
 The stuff used on your nose is a little lighter and thinner to give your nose protection and support without weighing down your face.

 Once the casting material has been added and shaped to your nose, it is allowed to dry until it is hard, which completes the cast.